 “Mom, get off the phone.
 I have some news.”

-I waved him away, finished the call and met him in the living room, about ten steps from my “office.”
+I hung up and joined him in the living room, ten steps from my “office.”

 “You’ll never guess who I saw today.”

 I couldn’t guess, so he showed me the photo of him and Bryan Cranston.

 Breaking Bad aside… the dad from Malcolm in the Middle man!
 As a boy-mom to 3 sons + 1 nephew, I am more Hal than Lois, Cranston a family hero.
 Last year Warren and I watched the entire series, every episode, yet again…